chef/automate/components/docs-chef-io/content/automate/data_lifecycle.md

 ##### Infra Job Settings

-The `infra` data type has four data lifecycle jobs: three are for node lifecycle and one is for purge job with two Elasticsearch purge policies.
+The `infra` data type has four data lifecycle jobs: three are for node lifecycle and one is for purge job with two Opensearch purge policies.

 ```json
 { "job_settings": [